mkohler/cython_swig/README.rst

     Like with SWIG, we start by creating an interface file.
 In Cython-land, the interface file is a dot-PXD file.

     And...it sure looks a lot like the SWIG interface file.
-The boilerplate is different, but it references a C header file, and it is ALMOST identical to the C header file.
-(We have to remove the semi-colon.)
+Like the SWIG interface file, it both references the C header file, and contains a copy of the C header file, except for the semi-colon.

 cy_adder.pyx:  Cython source file
 =================================